Home

 Anguilla weather hazards

 The only regions on Anguilla that may experience flooding is in areas surrounding the coastal ponds and in the capital city called The Valley.
 This town is situated in the heart of a large natural bowl-shaped basin.
 When there is extremely heavy rain, the water flows into this basin and has no means of escape.
 That's why Hurricane Lenny did so much damage to The Valley.
-The soil was already saturated from visitation of Hurricane José only four weeks prior.
-So the soil couldn't hold anymore water.
+The soil was already saturated from visitation of Hurricane José only four weeks prior and so the soil couldn't hold anymore water.

 Return from Anguilla weather to Caribbean weather.